 - Communicate routine reminders of safety protocols

 OSHA estimates that businesses see an average return of $4 to $6 for every dollar invested into their workplace safety programs.
-Our clients use digital screens to share all aspects of their company’s safety program so employees know what is expected of them.
-Their digital signage messages announce new safety policies and procedures, and recognize employees who are safety champions.
+Our clients use digital screens to share all aspects of their company’s safety program so employees know their role in contributing to a safe workplace.
+Their digital signage messages announce new (and remind of existing) safety policies and procedures, and recognize employees who are safety champions.

 Update Digital Safety Signs Instantly

 Another advantage of digital signs is that they can be updated instantly, and as-needed.
 No more printing and delivering paper posters throughout the company.
 Did you know that research shows most people remember a message once they see it 7 to 10 times?
-For that reason, we recommend leaving messages in rotation for one week or longer in order to ensure they are seen by employees across all shifts and schedules.
+For that reason, we recommend leaving messages in rotation for one week or longer.
+This ensures employees across all shifts and schedules have an opportunity to see the content.
 Future content can be created and scheduled in advance.
 For businesses with multiple locations, content managers can create a portion of the content centrally.
 Then, they can appoint local managers to create, schedule and deploy content specific to each location.
 All content can be queued for approval before going live.

-When flyers and bulletin boards get ignored, how do you reach deskless floor workers who don’t have access to email?
-Safety digital signage for the manufacturing industry elevates traditional communication such as flyers and emails.
+Employees ignore flyers and bulletin boards, so how do you reach deskless floor workers who don’t have access to email?
+Digital safety signage for the manufacturing industry elevates traditional communication such as flyers and emails.
 It also provides a modern, unique way to engage employees across all of your departments and locations.

 Kiosk & Display has helped hundreds of businesses communicate better with a full-service approach to digital signage.
 A successful digital signage network requires proper site planning, accurate installation, engaging content, and ongoing support.
 Let us show you how digital signage can provide an unprecedented level of engagement across all areas of your organization.
 Custom, visually-driven content contributes to a safer workplace, inspires your staff, builds community, and connects workers with upper management.
 Curious to see it in action?
 Meet with us to learn more.